MarikoSakuragi/BHA-2022/week2/index.md

 <br/>
 A light source is important for observation.
 "To view directly, bring the lens to the eye and view while  holding the Foldscope up to a light source, such as daylight or artificial lighting"(cited from "View methods" of official website). <br/>
 ![Looking into Foldscope](/photo/220308-39-2.jpg)<br/>
 At first, I could see nothing in my view.
-It was caused because I made a made a mistake that put a slide glass upside down.
+It was caused because I made a mistake that put a slide glass upside down.
 After fixed it, I coud see clearly each fern's cells and nucleus inside them.<br/>
 You can also take a picture by attatching your phone camera with Foldscope lens. <br/>
 ![Picture by phone camera](/photo/1647131798476.jpg)<br/>
 The picture below is the photo micrograph of fern that  I took by my phone.<br/>